Overview and Statistics

 CASE NAME: RAJEWSKI v.
 CITY OF CHICAGO ET AL.

 RECOVERY: $968,735 JURY AWARD

 The dynamics of this case were a bit odd.
 The plaintiff was driving north while the defendant, a police officer, was driving south.
 The only thing was that the cop was driving in the plaintiff’s lane!
 Also, when the two eventually crashed into one another, it did not appear that the cop was not responding to an emergency situation.
 Due to the collision, the plaintiff suffered extensive back injuries including a herniated disk and bruises to her spine.
 She sued the cop and the city because the cop was on-duty at the time of the crash.
 Both defendants denied liability and the extent of the plaintiff’s claimed injuries.
 Interestingly, they could not proffer supporting evidence to demonstrate why a lower amount of damages was more appropriate.
-As such, the jury returned a verdict in favor of the plaintiff for the in the manner outline below, but, they also reduced her recovery by 20% overall because they thought she was responsible for the incident by that much!
+As such, the jury returned a verdict in favor of the plaintiff ... in the manner outlined below, but, they also reduced her recovery by 20% overall because they thought she was responsible for the incident by that much!

 - Past and Future Disability: